There’s nothing worse than spending your money. And then realizing your drive is not compatible with your Mac.

 You should now see your drive icon on your desktop.
-It’ll look something like this.

 No drive icon?

-These two settings tell your Mac to show your drive icon on your desktop.
+This setting tells your Mac to show your drive icon on your desktop.

-3. Open Disk Utility.
+2. Open Up Disk Utility.

 You can start up Disk Utility from a Finder Window.

-Click on your Application’s Folder.
-Then click on Utilities inside your Application’s folder
+Click on your Applications folder.
+Then click on Utilities inside your Applications folder.

-Click on Disk Utility to start it up.
+Click to start the software up.